-I decided to use the eSIM Airalo app for travel during our recent five-week trip through Spain, Portugal, and Morocco.
+I decided to use the eSIM Airalo app for travel during our recent five-week trip through Spain, Portugal, and Morocco, using individual country plans for each.
+They also offer regional plans.
 My Google Pixel 6 Pro can accommodate an eSIM without fiddling around with removing and inserting SIMs.
 It worked great, but it’s only for data–no calls or texts.
 Airalo has plans for countries or regions and I did it by country because our trip was split between regions.

 Upon arrival in Spain, I waited until I arrived at the hotel, signed on to their Wi-Fi and opened the Airaolo app to search for plans in Spain.